vkbo/novelWriter/docs/source/usage_projectformat.rst

    **For Developers**

-   A full description of the current file format is available in the `File Format Spec 1.5`_ document, available as a PDF.
+   A full description of the current file format is available in the :download:`File Format Spec 1.5 <fileformatspec15.pdf>` document, available as a PDF.
 This document is intended for contributors to novelWriter, those building project conversion tools, either to or from tne novelWriter format, and for those who wish to make their own templating system.